 I interact and train

-I make reality virtual
+I make virtual reality a reality

 I grow strong partnerships